 Altus is a tiny city located in the state of Arkansas.
 With a population of 675 people and just one neighborhood, Altus is the 224th largest community in Arkansas.

-Altus is a blue-collar town, with 37.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Altus, you'll notice that it is more blue-collar than most other communities in America.
+37.05% of Altus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Altus is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Altus who work in office and administrative support (22.29%), management occupations (15.06%), and food service (7.53%).

 Despite the fact that it is a small city, Altus has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.